Sahil1314/AIS2025Intern_Sahil_Pisal/README.md

 5.python function for total number of combinations

-6.function for count vovweks and consonant
+6.function for count vovels and consonant

+7.Define function that accepts lowercase words and prints uppercase

+8.count lowercase and uppercase letter
+# Task 4
+1.Introduction to Numpy

+2.arrays in numpy

+3.array operation

+4.Array shapes and Reshaping

+5.Array Manipulations

+6.Mathmatical functions

+7.Random number generation

+8.Brodcasting

 7.Define function that accepts lowercase words and prints uppercase